 California State University, Northridge's institutional U.S. flag flies atop the Oviatt Library.
 As noted on CSUN's Pride and Traditions website, the flag was re-sited there in the aftermath of the 1994 Northridge Earthquake.
 U.S. flags are also maintained by Student Housing, the University Student Union, and Police Services at their respective facilities.
-CSUN also flies an institutional flag at the campus's transit station on Vincennes Street.
+CSUN also flies its institutional flag at the campus's transit station on Vincennes Street.

 Below is a list of pre-established dates on which the U.S. flag is customarily flown at half staff: